Searchresults

 The following education tip provides inspiration to write Chapter 'Staff Talent Development ' of the Faculty Monitor.
 If applicable, separate suggestions are given for the PLAN and the DO.
 Plan

-The faculty develops an HR policy that is in line with the university-wide frameworks (the professorial staff career model, career …
+The faculty develops an HR policy that is in line with the university-wide frameworks (the professorial staff career …

 Read more -